lfn-cnti/bestpractices/doc/cbpps/0005-single-concern-per-container.md

     - Increase the use of Kubernetes orchestration capabilities instead of using additional container orchestration solutions
     - Align with microservice architectural practices for operations and development
     - Make it easier to scale multiple containers of a CNF to produce an efficient resource utilization and faster response:
-        - Make it easier to reason the best way to scale a CNF based on anticipated load by reducing the complexity of service concerns and allowing focus on each container (or Pods) anticipated needs
+        - Make it easier to reason the best way to scale a CNF based on anticipated load by reducing the complexity of service concerns and allowing focus on each container's anticipated needs
         - Support scaling individual processes of the same type for efficient resource utilization and faster response time for changes in service load (increasing/decreasing)
     - Simplify deployment, reduce risk in upgrades and support easier rollbacks by managing the process types (service concerns) independently and providing coarse-grained dependencies at the container level
 - Security